Should We Have Kids?

-The past 20 years in college campus ministry has given me much opportunity to observe the choices made by recently graduated newlywed couples.
+The past 20 years in college campus ministry have given me much opportunity to observe the choices made by recently graduated newlywed couples.
 Most of these couples live in that interesting stage of life commonly called “Married-With-No-Kids.”

 Sure, some couples make the choice to immediately start having kids after they get married.
 And some start the adoption process early into their marriage.
 But from what I’ve seen, a lot of married Christian couples wait anywhere between one to six years before pressing questions about children enter the picture.
 My wife and I waited around five years before we had our first daughter.
 Most of the couple friends around our age waited about the same time.